-To overcome this, you can calculate an end time field where the time value for a particular feature is the start time value of the next feature.
+Some data is captured at irregular intervals, including aerial imagery, power outages, and earthquakes.
+If you step the time slider through time at a regular interval, such as every 12 hours, you may experience periods of time when nothing is displayed in the map.
+One way to overcome this is to calculate an end time field where the time value for a particular feature is the start time value of the next feature.
 Run the Calculate End Time geoprocessing tool to calculate the end time field.

-A feature with a start and end time can be thought of as a feature valid for a certain duration.
-When visualizing your data using the time slider, the feature will be displayed until the time on the slider is within the start and end time of the feature.
-For example, if the start time of a feature in your data is January 1, 2010, and the end time is January 15, 2010, the feature will start displaying as soon as the time slider's time is January 1, 2010.
-The feature is displayed until January 15, 2010.
+A feature with a start and end time is a feature valid for a certain duration.
+When visualizing your data using the time slider, the feature is displayed until the time on the slider is within the start and end time of the feature.
+For example, if the start time of a power outage polygon feature in your data is January 1, 2010, and the end time is January 15, 2010, the feature starts displaying as soon as the time slider's time is January 1, 2010.
+The polygon feature is displayed until January 15, 2010.